 The use of a jib crane is important to any environment that has products or materials that would be otherwise impossible to move.
 To illustrate this, Virtual College suggests that the average man should lift no more than 25kg to elbow height and close to the body at work, for women this falls to 16kg.
 However, a Met-Track jib crane has the capacity to lift up to 1000kg worth of weight at any one time.

 How do jib cranes work

 Jib cranes can come in a number of different ways in which they can be operated.
-Anything from hand-powered operation to electric-powered operation is available.
+Anything from manual to powered operation is available.
 So, depending on the type of jib crane you’re looking for, they’re operated in slightly different ways but work mostly the same.